doannc2212/rest-api-response-format/README.md

 Content-Type: application/json

 {
-	"message": "The item does not exist", /* skip or optional error message */ "error": {
+	"message": "Not found", /* skip or optional error message */ "error": {
 		 "code": "ERR_NOT_FOUND",
 		 "message": "The item does not exist"